 - Any local rule specifically posted by the host course will be valid for GTGP competition unless noted otherwise.
 For example, identified drop areas for hazards/penalty areas.

 - The ball is to be played as it lies, unless the Event Coordinator, in conjunction with the Board of Directors, stipulates that “Lift, Clean, and Place” rules are in effect.
-If “Lift, Clean, and Place” rules are in effect, they shall be implemented as directed in Local Rule #2, below.
+If “Lift, Clean, and Place” rules are in effect, they shall be implemented as directed in Temporary Local Rule #1, below.